jeroenoomsNL/the-flex-grid/README.md

 # The Flex Grid

 The Flex Grid is an lightweight 12 columns grid, build with CSS3 feature flexbox.
 The grid is made for modern browsers, no support for dinosaurs.
-The max-width of the grid and the with of the gutter are easily customizable by the globals in the SASS file.
+The max-width of the grid and the width of the gutter are easily customizable by the globals in the SASS file.

 Vendor prefixes are added for the last 2 versions of the most used webbrowers using autoprefixer.
 This can be changed in gulpfile.js

-## Fluid grid
+## Fluid flexbox grid

 ```
 <div class="row">